-I’m returning with another interview in my new Begin Again series on starting over.
-I hope this new series will not only show you how and why people made the changes but also give you some ideas and tools to use in making your decision.
+I’m returning with another interview in my new Starting Over series on starting over.
+I hope this new series will not only show you how and why people made changes but also give you some ideas and tools to use in making your decision.
 This time, we’re meeting Claire of Wed In Central Park whose career change looked nothing like her previous job.
 This Wedding Planner knows how to trade energy and she made the leap to Wedding Planner after planning her own wedding in Central Park.
 One wedding was all it took for her to make a new career.

 This post contains affiliate links, which means I receive a small amount of money if you make a purchase using this link.

 Can you please introduce yourself, tell us what you do and where you do it?

 I’m Claire, I run a small business from home planning weddings for couples who want to get married in New York’s Central Park.
 I started the business while living in New York, then we moved to Las Vegas, then to Southern California, then back home to our native England.
 I am a full-time mother of two and this is my part-time job, which I fit around my kids.

 Your previous career was as an Analyst in Energy Trading.
 How did you end up doing that and what did you want to do as a child?

 As a child, I just wanted a good job.
 I wasn’t really sure what that might involve, I just wanted to be paid well and not hate it.
 So, I studied business at university, with no clear career direction, just that good job as the goal.
 I applied to lots of blue-chip companies on leaving university and was offered a few jobs and chose one with a large energy company.
 I worked in various roles within that company, but most revolved around trading power, gas, coal, oil and carbon and creating shareholder value from the asset base, and all involved lots of lovely spreadsheets.
 I still love a good spreadsheet.

 In my blog, I write a lot about trying new things and people who start over.
 First, why did you change your career and second, how did you decide to do this?